SanadHantash/registration/README.md

 # registration

-## firebase: authentication and save data.
+## firebase: authentication and save data in realtime database.